Research for Medical School Admissions: What Do You Need to Know?

 Also, take your time at the lab very seriously.
 Try approaching your research contribution as a job; show up in time just like you would show up in time for work, put your best effort in it, and above all, be professional.

-Build Relationships With Your Supervisor
+Build Relationships With Your Supervisors

 Another tip for maximizing your research experience is to make a connection and form a relationship with the mentor or the professor that will, or is already working with you.
 By forming strong bonds and relationships, you’ll have the opportunity to ask your mentor for a letter of recommendation.